 - Now, select and copy the “AutoRecover file location” file path, where your recovery files are located.
 You can make sure that you do not lose it, so you can keep it in a notepad.

-- Click “OK” to close Excel option window.
+- Click “OK” to close the Excel Options window.

 If your computer shut down or restarted when working with an Excel worksheet, or you haven’t restored the document offered by the program, and after you open it again, there is no option to recover it.
-Then you can still restore Excel document.
+Then you can still restore the Excel documents.

 After this, whenever your computer shut down, restarted when working with a worksheet, or you haven’t restored the unsaved Excel file offered by the program after you open it again, you will be able to see the files that can be auto recovered.
 To do it, operate as the steps below: